ynput/OpenPype/website/docs/artist_hosts_maya.md

 You notice that Buddha model is now red, materials you've published are now applied to it.

-That way you can create looks as you want and version them using Pype.
+That way you can create looks as you want and version them using OpenPype.

 ## Setting scene data

-Maya settings concerning framerate, resolution and frame range are handled by Pype.
+Maya settings concerning framerate, resolution and frame range are handled by OpenPype.
 If set correctly in Ftrack, Maya will validate you have correct fps on scene save and publishing offering way to fix it for you.

-For resolution and frame range, use **Pype → Reset Frame Range** and **Pype → Reset Resolution**
+For resolution and frame range, use **OpenPype → Reset Frame Range** and **OpenPype → Reset Resolution**

-## Creating rigs with Pype
+## Creating rigs with OpenPype

-Creating and publishing rigs with Pype follows similar workflow as with other data types.
-Create your rig and mark parts of your hierarchy in sets to help Pype validators and extractors to check it and publish it.
+Creating and publishing rigs with OpenPype follows similar workflow as with other data types.
+Create your rig and mark parts of your hierarchy in sets to help OpenPype validators and extractors to check it and publish it.

 ### Preparing rig for publish

 When creating rigs, it is recommended (and it is in fact enforced by validators) to separate bones or driving objects, their controllers and geometry so they are easily managed.
-Currently Pype doesn't allow to publish model at the same time as its rig so for demonstration purposes, I'll first create simple model for robotic arm, just made out of simple boxes and I'll publish it.
+Currently OpenPype doesn't allow to publish model at the same time as its rig so for demonstration purposes, I'll first create simple model for robotic arm, just made out of simple boxes and I'll publish it.